Littlebigdough/gift-npc-hats-Stardew/README.md

 If you want to discontinue make sure to send your work so far so others can continue your work, you will be credited no matter what!
 Last of all have fun!

-i will send a comment of what hats are done and not and will be updating it regularly :)
+i will Post updates of what hats are done or not in an issue and will be updating it regularly :)